-5. Based on the above decision the applicant prays for a direction to the respondents to include her name in the seniority list of casual labourers of the concerned Telecom District from the date of her initial engagement, to confer temporary status on her and to absorb her as per her seniority in the list, as per rules.
-The applicant also contends the respondents' claim that she was engaged on contract basis is a sham since no contractor was involved in the process of her engagement, nor was there any change in the nature of the work entrusted to her nor in mode of payment, and, in any case, the applicant had offered her own services as contract-labourer.
+5. Based on the above decision the applicant prays for a direction to the respondents to include his name in the seniority/^{list} of casual labourers of the concerned Telecom District from the date of his initial engagement, to confer temporary status on him and to absorb him as per his seniority in the list as per rules.
+The applicant also contends that the respondents' claim that he was engaged on contract basis is a sham since no contractor was involved in the process of his engagement, nor was there any change in the nature of the work entrusted to him nor in mode of payment, and, in any case, the applicant had offered his own services as contract-labourer.

-6. No counter-affidavit has been filed in this O.A.
-It is stated by the learned counsel for the respondents that the counter filed in OA 1534/95 adequately covers the facts of this OA also.
-The counter-affidavit filed in OA 1534/95 does not deal with any of the above contentions and merely contents itself by emphasising two points - firstly that the applicant was engaged on contract basis, and secondly, that she was engaged for short periods for specific works and was not borne on any establishment during this period.
+6. A Counter-affidavit has been filed in this O.A.
+The counter-affidavit does not deal with any of the above contentions and merely contents itself by emphasising two points - firstly that the applicant was engaged on contract basis, and secondly, he was engaged for short periods for specific work and was not borne on any establishment during this period.

 7. The argument that the applicant was engaged on contract basis is too transparent to be accepted rightaway.
-On the one hand respondents state that the engagement of casual labour after 30-3-85 was banned and on the other they also add that since many project works had continued to be carried out, some workmen had to be engaged for short spells on contract basis.
+On the one hand respondents state that the engagement of casual labour after 30-3-85 was banned and on the other they also add that since many project work had continued to be carried out, some workmen had to be engaged for short spells on contract basis.

-8. It is apparent therefore that, notwithstanding the so-called ban, workers were continued to be engaged for completion of these works.
+8. It is apparent therefore that notwithstanding the so-called ban workers were continued to be engaged for completion of these works.

-9. The question of termination of services of casual employees, or grant of temporary status to them followed by their absorption in regular establishment, are question that are engaging the attention of this Tribunal in several other cases.
+9. The question of termination of services of casual employees, or grant of temporary status to them followed by their absorption in regular establishment are question that are engaging the attention of this Tribunal in several other cases.
 A detailed counter is reported to have been filed in some of them and these issues are likely to be taken up shortly for forming a final view in the matter.
-For the present, therefore, these questions can await.
-Depending on the outcome of the cases referred to the applicant may, if necessary, approach the respondents for a suitable relief at an appropriate time.
-For the present it would be adequate to direct the respondents on priority basis to engage the applicant as per rules in force, in any work that is available now or in future.
-In case she is so engaged, she will not ordinarily be dislodged as long as work is available for her anywhere throughout the jurisdiction of respondent No. 2.
+For the present, therefore, these questions can wait.
+Depending on the outcome of the cases referred to, the applicant may, if necessary, approach the respondents for a suitable relief at an appropriate time.
+For the present it would be adequate to direct the respondents to engage the applicant as per rules in force, in any work that is available now or in future.
+In case he is so engaged, he will not ordinarily be dislodged as long as work is available for him anywhere throughout the jurisdiction of respondent No.2